jerryli27/TwinGAN/docs/training.md

 Training to resolution 32x32 takes approximately half a day depending on the hardware.
 Full training to 256x256 can take up to a week or two.

 ## PGGAN

+Different from TwinGAN, PGGAN is a generative model.
+That is to say, there is no "source image".
+It generates real-looking images from scratch conditioned on a random vector.
+Please read the [PGGAN paper](https://arxiv.org/abs/1710.10196) for more details.

 An example PGGAN training script is shown below:

 ```